-High blood pressure, also known as pulmonary hypertension, is very common in adults over 40, and the numbers are growing.
+High blood pressure, also known as pulmonary hypertension, is very common in adults over 40, and the numbers are growing for both men and women.
 According to statistics from the American Heart Association, about 73.6 million adults in the U.S. over age 20 have high blood pressure, and it kills more than 50,000 U.S. citizens each year, an increase of about 25% from as recent as 1995.
 One in three adults in the U.S. has high blood pressure, though many are unaware of it, since there are often no symptoms.

 Care givers differ on the exact numbers but these are the approximate blood pressure ranges for systolic (upper number) and diastolic (lower number):